History

 Strategic Pillars

-LCF has been known as a CSR thought leader since its establishment of the CSR Institute in 2007.
-From hereon, LCF will move from being a think tank to becoming the leader in practice-based strategic CSR.
-LCF hopes to impact on scoping the emerging or changing roles of the CSR practitioner, redefine development plans and setting a path to a more effective program management of their company’s or foundation’s initiatives, and also to help them in their own professional growth.
+Practice Leadership.
+LCF will move from being a think tank to becoming the leader in practice-based strategic CSR.
+LCF hopes to impact on scoping the emerging or changing roles of the CSR practitioner, redefine development plans, and pave the way for a more effective program management of their company’s or foundation’s initiatives, and also to help them in their own professional growth.

-LCF, as an institution, will ensure that best practices in governance will be observed by management, and that each of its members is also capable of achieving or contributing to the achievement of this objective because at the heart of the league, is, us, members.
-We should be able to find meaning, relevance and need for us to become better corporate foundations and csr organizations.
-By improving membership engagement, delivering better member benefits, we hope to build a stronger network of CSR practitioners.
-We are also focusing on sustainable operations for the LCF secretariat by looking at the way we do things, and carefully managing our resources so we can deliver the most important values to you our members.
+Institutional Sustainability.
+LCF, as an institution, will ensure that best practices in governance will be observed by management, and that each of its members is also capable of achieving or contributing to the achievement of this objective because at the heart of the league is its members.

 CHAIRPERSON